 There are two basic types of support being offered, and both can use the application posted in the resources section below:

 Awardees will also gain a supportive network, see their work profiled for other professionals, and may receive additional funding from a supplementary pool totaling $60,000.

 The application process is competitive, but collegial.
-Please feel free to contact the Science Festival Alliance to discuss your application as you assemble it, and join a conference call about the project scheduled for noon Eastern time, Wednesday, February 21.
+Please feel free to contact the Science Festival Alliance to discuss your application.

 What is the Science In Vivo project looking for in applications?